Fact Sheet for Authorised Officers (AAOs)

 What is the ‘Independent Employer of AAOs Accreditation Scheme’?

-It is a scheme developed by the Department of Agriculture and Water Resources to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
+It is a scheme developed by the Department of Agriculture, Water and the Environment to provide for the employment of Australian Government Authorised Officers (AAOs) by independent employment providers.
 Under the Scheme, agencies supply AAOs to Australian export slaughter establishments to meet EU standards.

 Why is the department running the Scheme?